PotionApps/potionx/docs/docs/docs/getting-started.md

 This will create a project, install dependencies and run migrations based on the [conventions and code structure here](https://docs.potionapps.com/conventions/overview.html#file-structure).

-To start your app's backend, run the following in your new directory:
+To start your app's backend, run the following command in your new directory:
 ```bash
 mix phx.server
 ```

-To start your app's frontend, run the following in your new directory:
+To start your app's frontend, run the following commands in your new directory:
 ```
 cd frontend/admin
 npm run dev